BretFisher/dogvscat/README.md

 # dogvscat (Work In Progress.
-This How-To Isn't Finished Yet)
+Not a fully documented walk-through yet)

 This repo gives a few examples of patterns for how you might build Docker Swarm clusters with all the bells and whistles.